 Foster parents can own their home or rent.
 What’s most important is that the home meets the safety and space requirements put in place by the state.
 These are some of the basic requirements:

-Every home should have at least 200 sq feet of space per household member.
+Every home should have at least 200 square feet of space per household member.

 One bathroom per every 8 household members.